oconnor663/blake3_aead/readme.md

 ### Seek constants

-We could've divided the XOF output space into three approximately equal parts, rather than the current arrangement where half of it is allocated to the key stream.
-However, increasing the maximum message size from 2<sup>62</sup> bytes to ~2<sup>62.4</sup> bytes has almost no practical value, and it's nicer to keep the `MSG_AUTH_SEEK` and `AAD_AUTH_SEEK` constants simple.
+We could've divided the XOF output space into three approximately equal parts, rather than the current arrangement where half of it is allocated to the keystream.
+However, increasing the maximum message size from 2<sup>62</sup>
+bytes to ~2<sup>62.4</sup> bytes has almost no practical value, and it's nicer to keep the constants simple.

 It doesn't matter very much which component uses seek 0 and which components use larger values, but choosing `MSG_AUTH_SEEK`=0 and `STREAM_SEEK`=2<sup>63</sup>